 The situation is different for chromium VI, because DEQ has no data for ambient chromium VI concentrations while the companies were operating normally.
 In this case, DEQ believes it is appropriate for the companies to start out at a lower level of usage and then allow the usage to increase if the ambient monitored concentration of chromium VI for the first two weeks is ten percent or more below the Reduce Use Level.
 Ten percent or more below the Reduce Use Level is intended to provide an additional safety factor to help keep ambient concentrations below the reduce use level.

-Why are you giving them so many chances to stop metal usage before making them stop permanently?

-Covered above

-When these companies stop metal usage, of course the metals levels are going to go down.
-Why would you let them start up again?

-Covered above

 Why are you calculating a rolling two-calendar week average?

 The reduce usage and stop usage action levels are based on exposure levels applicable to two-week periods. ?????????????need someone else, Sarah or OHA?